sekyondaMeta/helion/README.md

 [uv]: https://docs.astral.sh/uv/

-Once your environment is set up, you can install Helion directly from GitHub:
+Once your environment is set up, you can install Helion:

 ```bash
 pip install helion